 As with trinkets, this is more a general recommendation of items to look out for.
 The Titanforging system has made it nearly impossible to predict gear values because of the possible range of stats they can have upon them.
 In a majority of situations item level increases are going to outweigh stat balances, but be aware you are ideally looking for as much Mastery and Haste as you can get your hands on.
 I have tried to err on the side of as many raid items (due to their naturally higher item level) as possible, unless there are no favorable stat combinations in that slot, at which point dungeon gear or older raid gear has to suffice that will require some item level luck.

 Tier 19 Set Bonuses

-Increases the Critical Strike chance of
+Increases the damage of

-has a 20% chance to trigger
+has an additional 10% chance to trigger the

-Both of these bonuses lean very well into taking
+Both of these bonuses lean into taking

 as a talent, and also enhance the power of your filler spell

 by giving it a significantly increased chance to trigger a proc.
 There is not much to really play around with either of these bonuses as they mostly enhance the toolkit passively, making procs more consistent and encouraging spending more.
 Whilst maintaining the bonus in current content is good, leading into the release of the new raid, is not worth actively trying to maintain because of how rare high Titanforging is on gear.